epoch1970/a-bridge-too-far/README.md

  - An AP bridges ethernet network clients with wireless clients
  - Machines behind a wireless client cannot be bridged unless using WDS or otherwise departing from wireless standards

 This setup spans VXLAN Tunnel End Points (VTEP) between wifi clients and a machine on the ethernet LAN, next to (or colocated with) the AP.
-Enpdoints are bridged with ethernet on each side.
+Endpoints are bridged with ethernet on each side.

 Remote machines behind a wireless client go through the tunnel and are part of the LAN.